salesforce/carbonj/README.md

 CarbonJ instead uses JVM-embedded RocksDB to store all metrics datapoints once per interval and different buckets for different resolutions, avoiding churn on aggregation.

-It is currently running the Salesforce CommerceCloud Grafana/Graphite metrics stack.
+It is currently running the Salesforce CommerceCloud Grafana/Graphite metrics stack and handles ~45M metric data points arriving every minute using 6 shards.

 # Features